mafavaron/radest/README.md

-# radest
-Estimation of clear sky radiation by ASCE simplified method
+# radest - Estimation of clear sky radiation by ASCE simplified method.

+This is a Python port of routines found in pbl_met, thermodynamical and radiation section.

+The purpose of this library is to provide a quick way to generate realistic global radiation estimates to compare with actual readings, for evaluation and validation purposes.